ccrd1711/space_shack/README.md

 - As a returning user I want to submit, view, edit, or delete their own reviews and comments.

 - As a returning user I want to enjoy a consistent and responsive user interface across devices, reinforcing a seamless and immersive space tourism experience.

+- As a returning user I want to enjoy navigating through the site on mobile as well as desktop.

 - As a returning user I want to view and manage my upcoming bookings, so I can keep track of my interplanetary travel plans with ease.